mbridak/FieldDayLogger-Curses/README.md

 This says I'm K6GTE 1B ORG, running 5 watts CW on 40 Meters.

 ## Initial Setup
 Before operating for the first time, you will need to edit the settings.
 Use the `.S` command to pull up the settings screen.
+You use the TAB and Shift TAB keys to move between the fields.
+Enter key to commit changes.
+Esc key to exit without saving.

 ![Settings Screen](pics/settings_screen.png)